Master and Commander: The Far Side of the World: Legacy

 Weir, asked in 2005 if he would make a sequel, stated he thought it "most unlikely", and after internet rumors to the contrary, stated "I think that while it did well...ish at the box office, it didn't generate that monstrous, rapid income that provokes a sequel."
 In 2007 the film was included on a list of "13 Failed Attempts To Start Film Franchises" by The A.V.
-Club, noting that "this surely stands as one of the most exciting opening salvos in nonexistent-series history, and the Aubrey–Maturin novels remain untapped cinematic ground."
+Club, writing that "this surely stands as one of the most exciting opening salvos in nonexistent-series history, and the Aubrey–Maturin novels remain untapped cinematic ground."

+Naomi Novik, a fantasy author, credits the inspiration for her alternative history series Temeraire where dragons fight in the Napoleonic Wars, as coming from a "naval adventure Napoleonic phase" instigated by watching Master and Commander then reading the Aubrey-Maturin books.
+Starting by writing fan fiction based on the Aubrey-Maturin characters, Novik eventually would develop her idea of introducing dragons to the Napoleonic wars in what would become the first book in her series, 2006's His Majesty's Dragon.

 In 2009 Crowe claimed in an interview with the Associated Press he was in negotiations for a sequel to the film based on the eleventh book from the Aubrey-Maturin series The Reverse of the Medal.
 In December 2010, Crowe launched an appeal on Twitter to get the sequel made: "If you want a Master and Commander sequel I suggest you e-mail Tom Rothman at Fox and let him know your thoughts".

-Film critic Scott Tobias wrote a positive retrospective article about this film in 2019, begrudging the fact that Pirates of the Caribbean: The Curse of the Black Pearl, another sea-faring film also released in 2003, had led to a string of Pirates of the Caribbean fantasy films, but there was no demand for a sequel featuring Captain Jack Aubrey and deeply rooted in historical facts of the Napoleonic Wars, the Age of Sail and the Age of Discovery.
+Film critic Scott Tobias wrote a positive retrospective article about the film in 2019, begrudging the fact that Pirates of the Caribbean: The Curse of the Black Pearl, another sea-faring film also released in 2003, had led to a string of Pirates of the Caribbean fantasy films, but there was no demand for a sequel featuring Captain Jack Aubrey and deeply rooted in historical facts of the Napoleonic Wars, the Age of Sail and the Age of Discovery.